 🧸 #5 Don't forget family members

-If my grandparents would be still alive, I would call them every month.
+If my grandparents were still alive, I would call them every month.
 They were always so curious about my travel adventures.
 Do you have family members or relatives you haven't spoken to in a while?
 Maybe you brighten up their day.

-A bit old-school but the older generation back home might appreciate a handwritten postcard.
-I use the MyPostcard app to upload pictures and let them be sent out as postcards.
+A bit old-school, but the older generation back home might appreciate a handwritten postcard.
+I use the MyPostcard app to upload pictures and have them sent as postcards.

-Action step: Think about a family member you would like to catch up with soon and reach out to the person.
-Set yourself a reminder in your calendar to catch up again after a certain time.
+Action step: Think about a family member you would like to catch up with soon, and reach out to them.
+Set a reminder in your calendar to catch up again at a specific time.

 🎊 #6 Reach out randomly

-When someone pops up in my memory, I message the person and tell him/her that I thought of them, check in with them, and sometimes it re-freshes an old friendship.
+When someone pops into my memory, I message them to say I thought of them, check in, and sometimes it refreshes an old friendship.

-Another friend reached out to me randomly like this and we found out we will be in New York at the same time.
+Another friend reached out to me randomly, and we found out we will be in New York at the same time.
 We met up after a few years and refreshed our friendship.

 Action step: Send a memory message to someone today.